 - He’ll be joined by returning characters Donna Noble and Wilfred Mott, who were played by Catherine Tate and Bernard Cribbins in season four of Doctor Who.
 Neil Patrick Harris will play a new villain, while Heartstopper’s Yasmin Finney will play a character named Rose.

 - Tennant will be succeeded by Sex Education’s Ncuti Gatwa as the 15th Doctor.
-His announcement in May 2022 makes him the first Black male actor to play the Doctor on-screen.
+His announcement in May 2022 makes him the first Black male actor to play the character on-screen.

 - Gatwa will star in Doctor Who’s 14th season, set to air some time in 2024.